linkeddatacenter/BOTK-fr/README.md

 The money currency can be defined as a fact property or inherited from the related Financial report.

 The *fr:Component* class is a financial report observable that aggregates facts or of other components.
-Like  facts, the components must be related to a SKOS concept and have an amount of money associated, but this amount is supposed to be calculated somehow from referenced facts or component (usually is a sum).
+Like  facts, the components SHOULD be related to a SKOS concept and have an amount of money associated, but this amount is supposed to be calculated somehow from referenced facts or component (usually is a sum).

 ```
 :component_z a fr:Component;